trstlabs/intento/docs/docs/actions/from-connected-chain.md

 ![icsdao](@site/docs/images/connected_chain/from_connected_chain_flow2.png)

 Submit a proposal with a custom message to execute.
 For a CosmWasm-based DAO like [DAO DAO](https://daodao.zone/) DAOs on Neutron, This message contains the ICS20 message`MsgTransfer`.
-In the `memo` you provide the `AutoTx` details such as the messages to automate, time parameters and set a custom label.
+In the `memo` you provide the `Action` details such as the messages to automate, time parameters and set a custom label.

 Below is how the proposal action message could look like for a CosmWasm-based DAO: